jarkman/shonkbot/README.md

 # Shonkbot

 A supercheap Arduino-based 2-wheel robot for robot workshop purposes.
 A collaboration by various Bristol Hackspace members.
+Designed by Richard Sewell.

 See